 With no disrespect to anyone who is a smoker, Paris is…. let’s see, how can I put this nicely…. well, let’s just say the tobacco companies love Parisians.
-I have never in my life seen so many people smoking and as soon as they’re done with one, they’re lighting up the next one.
-And, sadly, so many young people smoking like chimneys but one should not be too surprised as so many mother’s smoke while pushing their baby in the stroller, they are raising the next generation of smokers.
+I have never in my life seen so many people smoking.
+As soon as they’re done with one, they’re lighting up the next one.
+And, sadly, so many young people smoking like chimneys.
+One should not be too surprised as so many mother’s smoke while pushing their baby in the stroller.
+They are raising the next generation of smokers.

 They finish their meal and before they pay the check they have a cigarette dangling from their lips in anticipation of getting outside and lighting that cancer stick.
-And they are die hard smokers, sitting outside in 30 degree weather chain smoking and as Abi says, “making love to a tiny cup of espresso.”
-And, unlike in the U.S., there is no 10′ from the property law so employees and customers alike stand with one foot inside the door and one outside while they smoke and there are those who will actually light their cigarette before they’re out the door.
+And they are die hard smokers.
+They sit outside in 30 degree weather chain smoking and as Abi says, “making love to a tiny cup of espresso.”
+And, unlike in the U.S., there is no 10′ from the property law.
+Employees and customers alike stand with one foot inside the door and one outside while they smoke.
+And, there are those who will actually light their cigarette before they’re out the door.

-For someone, such as myself, who is highly allergic/sensitive to tobacco/smoke, it’s a pretty tough place to be as it is difficult to get away from the smoke.
+For someone, such as myself, who is highly allergic/sensitive to tobacco/smoke, it’s a pretty tough place to be.
+It is difficult to get away from the smoke.
 Another perk of traveling in the off season (winter) is that there are less people in the cafes and I could not imagine being in Paris in the spring and summer because I believe even more people with cigarettes would be outside.

 I Love Paris!